 When we do our local fruit and vegetable co-op, we never know what we are going to get.
 One of our baskets recently had a bunch of poblano peppers in it.
+So we decided to make some Taco-Stuffed Poblano Peppers.

-I don’t eat many peppers, usually, just bell peppers.
+I don’t eat many peppers, usually just bell peppers.
 Even though I like the taste, spicy foods don’t agree with me.
 I wasn’t setting out to make a spicy dinner, but this ended up very spicy.

 Justin really enjoyed it, but it was too much for me.
 For that reason, we didn’t even give any to the boys.